Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Boardwalk assistance can be arranged for those who need extra help. *These services are temporary on hold during the Covid outbreaks, but hope to return soon* Only service animals are allowed, so leave your pets at home for this visit.

-Is this Hawaii Botanical Garden baby/toddler friendly?
+Is this Hawaii Tropical Botanical Garden baby/toddler friendly?

 Image of the Hawaii Tropical Bioreserve & Garden trail guide with paved paths through a rainforest in the background.